-Although much debt can be discharged through bankruptcy, it will not affect child support or spousal support obligations.
+Although bankruptcy can discharge much debt,.
+However it does not affect child support or spousal support obligations.
 Individuals should not enter into bankruptcy in an effort to get relief from support orders.
-That does not mean that divorce is a bad option, however, especially if both parties carry significant debt and few assets.
+Divorce is not a bad option, especially if both have significant debt and few assets.
+It can be a wise choice.

-Individuals considering a bankruptcy and divorce should understand that any debt they assumed as part of the divorce cannot be discharged through a Chapter 7 bankruptcy.
-It can only be discharged through a Chapter 13 bankruptcy, in which an individual assumes some of the debt through a payment plan.
-That’s why it is important for both parties to set aside their differences and work together, especially if they intend to pursue bankruptcy.
+Individuals considering bankruptcy and divorce should understand that debt from divorce can’t be discharged in Chapter 7 bankruptcy.
+It can only be discharged through Chapter 13, where the individual takes on some debt via a payment plan.
+Therefore, both parties must set aside differences and cooperate, especially if pursuing bankruptcy.

 Will I Be Responsible for My Spouse’s Debts if I Do Not Declare Bankruptcy?

-Many individuals rightfully fear that they will be held responsible for their spouse’s (or former spouse’s) debts if they do not file for bankruptcy.
-If the debts were incurred during the marriage, even if they solely benefitted your spouse, you may be held responsible.
+Many individuals fear taking responsibility for their spouse’s or former spouse’s debts.
+This occurs if they don’t file for bankruptcy.
+You may incur responsibility for debts if you incurred them during the marriage, even if they solely benefited your spouse.
 That’s why it is critical to hire an experienced Massachusetts divorce attorney to represent you legally and manage the financial implications you may face.

 My Spouse Makes More Money, So We Cannot File for Chapter 7 Bankruptcy.
 What Can I Do?